whaleygeek/mb_remote/README.md

 This was some work that I did in August 2015 when MicroPython was first ported to the micro:bit

-In it's current state it is now out of step with the MicroPython API, but the concept is sound.
+In it's current state it is now out of step with the MicroPython API, but the concept is sound and it could easily be developed into a working solution again.

-The way I did this was to create a microbit module that you import on the PC like this
+The way I did this was to create a microbit module that you import on the PC/mac/pi/linux like this

 import microbit